GoHenry is a financial tool for children aged between six and 18, and for their parents.

 How do these costs compare to competitors?

-goHenry is not the cheapest option for this kind of product.
-There are similar services such as Rooster Money that come for a smaller monthly fee, while some children’s bank accounts are free.
+GoHenry is not the cheapest option for this kind of product.
+There are similar services such as NatWest Rooster Money that come for a smaller monthly fee (£1.99) or Hyperjar which is free.
+Many traditional children’s bank accounts are free.

 Only one top-up to the child account a month is free, which isn’t ideal when most children’s pocket money is paid weekly and shorter-term rewards can be more enticing for them.
 On birthdays and at Christmas, you might want to add money to your child’s account even more frequently.